MohamedBakoush/docker-HLS-streaming-server/README.md

 ## Start NGINX

-CLI into docker container and run
+CLI into docker-HLS-streaming-server's docker container and run

 **Start nginx in the background**
 ```